 Fortunately, all CPUs impose the following rules:

-- All accesses by a given CPU will appear to that CPU to have occurred in program order. - 2.
-All CPUs' accesses to a single variable will be consistent with some global ordering of stores to that variable. - 3.
-Memory barriers will operate in a pair-wise fashion. - 4.
-Operations will be provided from which exclusive locking primitives may be constructed.
+- 1. All accesses by a given CPU will appear to that CPU to have occurred in program order. - All CPUs' accesses to a single variable will be consistent with some global ordering of stores to that variable.